romanpunia/vitex/README.md

 + Async/await promise-like object to handle chains of async data
 + Coasync/Coawait primitives to handle async functions like in JS
 + BigNumber for accuracy sensitive operations of any precision
++ Modular dependencies, can be disabled if not needed
 #### Math
 + Vertices
 + Vectors